MaximDovk/BSUIRLabs/README.md

 # BSUIRLabs
-Reports of my lab works
+Subjects:
+	OAiP - Basics of algorithms and programming